Outliers Dimensions that Disrupt Transformers Are Driven by Frequency: What Do the Outliers Impact?

 \subsection{Effects on Masked Language Modeling}

-\Cref{fig:multiberts_seed_1_mnli_acc_alone} shows that disabling the outliers negatively affects the performance of fine-tuned BERT, but it is unclear \textit{why} that happens.
-Since LMs rely on statistical patterns of token co-occurrence, token frequency could be expected to affect the learned representations.
-We investigate whether outlier removal affects the distribution of the frequencies\footnote{Frequency in the pre-training data, which we estimate based on a corpus similar to the corpus that BERT was pre-trained on: it contains the Book Corpus \cite{bookcorpus} and Wikipedia dump from November 1st 2021.} of the tokens that the MLM can generate.
+So far we know that disabling the outliers negatively affects BERT downstream task performance (\cref{fig:multiberts_seed_1_mnli_acc_alone}), but it is unclear \textit{why} that happens.
+Since LMs rely on statistical patterns of token co-occurrence, token frequency in pre-training data\footnote{To estimate the frequency in the pre-training data we use a corpus similar to BERT pre-training data: it contains the Book Corpus \cite{bookcorpus} and Wikipedia dump from November 1st 2021.} could be expected to affect the learned representations.
+We investigate whether outlier removal affects what kinds of tokens (in terms of their frequency in pre-training data) the MLM predicts.

-\Cref{fig:generated_tokens} shows the frequency of tokens generated by the model over $10^4$ sentences from Wikipedia.
-We use the standard masking strategy (15\% tokens masked randomly).
-For both RoBERTa-base (\cref{fig:generated_tokens_roberta}) and BERT-base (\cref{fig:generated_tokens_bert}) we observe that \textbf{the models with disabled outliers generate consistently more high-frequency tokens} and fewer low-frequency ones.
-The effect is more pronounced for RoBERTa, possibly due to its larger vocabulary ($\approx50265$ vs $\approx30522$ in BERT).
+\Cref{fig:bert_generated_tokens} shows the frequency of tokens predicted by the model over $200,000$ sentences from Wikipedia.
+We use the standard masking strategy: 15\% tokens masked randomly.
+For BERT-base we observe that \textbf{the model with disabled outliers consistently predicts more tokens that were highly frequent in the training data}, and fewer tokens that were rare.
+RoBERTa shows a similar behaviour (see \cref{app:roberta} for the details).

-We also considered if the outliers impact the distribution of POS tags of the generated tokens.
-We found that disabling \out{381} is the most disruptive and that, similarly to \out{308}, it pushes the model towards generating more nouns, punctuation, symbols and adpositions.
-See \cref{sec:outliers-pos-shift} for details.
+We also considered if the outliers impact the distribution of POS tags of the predicted tokens.
+We found that disabling \out{381} is the most disruptive and that, similarly to \out{308}, it pushes the model towards predicting more nouns, punctuation, symbols and adpositions (see \cref{app:outliers-pos-shift} for details).